stokasz/claude-code-multiagent/README.md

 Get multiple models to work on the same problem, so you can merge the one with the best results.
 It's like being a game master for a battle royale, where each model is a contestant and you pick the winner.

-I found tooling like Claude Code Router or Claude Code Proxy to be either missing parallel execution w/ containers.
+I found tooling like Claude Code Router or Claude Code Proxy to be missing parallel execution w/ containers.

 **How it works:**